albertorestifo/crystal-cbor/README.md

 - Assign a field to a type base on the CBOR tag
 - Support for a wide range of IANA CBOR Tags (see below)

-## Limitations

-### Maximum Array/String array/Bytes array length

-The spec allows for the maximum length of arrays, string arrays and bytes array to be a `UInt64`.

-While this library supports lengths expressed as a `UInt64`, it must not exceed `Int32::MAX`.

 ## Installation

 1. Add the dependency to your `shard.yml`: